Charlesetc/charlesetc/_posts/2015-10-29-rust-lifetimes.markdown

 }
 ```

-You'll notice that nothing here has changed but the types.
+You'll notice that not much here has changed.
 But now Rust has pronounced your code safe &mdash; Hurray!

 Here are the changes:

 1. `Sheep<'c>` instead of `Sheep`

-    This is not doing anything concrete.
-It's just giving a name to the lifetime that Sheep structs can last for.
+  This is making a parameter for the struct in Rust &mdash; It's lifetime might have to depend on the lifetimes of its fields, so now you are able to say how and which ones.
+(Note: you can do things like `Sheep<'c, 'd>` if you need more than one lifetime.)

 2. `age: &'c i32` instead of `age: &i32`